GoogleCloudPlatform/cloud-code-samples/dotnet/dotnet-guestbook/.readmes/vscode/README.md

     You can now select your newly created cluster.

-8. The cluster you select will be added to the **Clusters** tab in the **Kubernetes Explorer** and set as the default context.
-You can inspect the cluster's properties, make changes to the cluster's resources, and view logs by clicking the dropdown arrow next to the cluster name in the **Clusters** tab.
+8. The cluster you select will be added to the **Clusters explorer** and set as the default context.
+You can inspect the cluster's properties, make changes to the cluster's resources, and view logs by clicking the dropdown arrow next to the cluster name in the **Clusters** explorer.

 #### Deploy app to cluster